-The Plan is a defined contribution plan which provides eligible employees, upon completion of a probationary period, the opportunity to make contributions on a pretax basis and/or in the form of a designated Roth contribution, in specific percentages, within guidelines established by the Company.
-Participants are auto enrolled 30 days after first becoming eligible to participate in the Plan.
+The Plan is a defined contribution plan which provides eligible employees, upon completion of a probationary period, the opportunity to make pretax and/or after-tax contributions, in specific percentages, within guidelines established by the Company.
 Participant contributions are immediately fully vested and may be divided at the participant's discretion among the various investment options from 1% to 100%, with no limit on the number of options selected.
 A participant may elect to change the percentage of compensation to be contributed each pay period; any such changes shall be effective on the next pay period.